 8) Fill the pan about three-quarters full by depositing the batter with the rubber spatula in small clumps around the prepared pan instead of by pouring it into one spot.
 Level the batter with the rubber spatula.

-9) Bake for approximately 45 to 50 minutes.
+9) Bake for approximately 45 minutes.

 11) Once the cake has cooled for 5 to 10 minutes, remove the cake by inverting the pan onto a flat surface.
-Allow it to cool to room temperature, about 30 minutes, before glazing with the Spiced Glaze.

 12) Store under a cake dome at room temperature, or wrapped in plastic in the fridge for up to 1 week.
-To store longer, label, date, and store the plastic-wrapped cake in the freezer for up to 1 month.
+To store longer, label, date, and store the plastic-wrapped cake in the freezer for up to 2 weeks.